marijnh/Eloquent-JavaScript/15_event.md

 {{indexsee propagation, "event propagation"}}

-Event handlers registered on nodes with children will also receive some events that happen in the children.
-If a button inside a paragraph is clicked, event handlers on the paragraph will also receive the click event.
+For most event types, handlers registered on nodes with children will also receive events that happen in the children.
+If a button inside a paragraph is clicked, event handlers on the paragraph will also see the click event.

 {{index "event handling"}}